-1. Soccer began, some say, when a group of Medieval Brits gathered together around a pig’s bladder to receive endorsements from Nike.
+2. Soccer began — some say — when a group of Medieval Brits gathered together around a pig’s bladder to receive endorsements from Nike.

-6. Follow this easy trick to remember the positions on the field.
-There’s a goalie, then all the others.
+7. Each team has 11 players.
+Follow this easy trick to remember the positions on the field.
+There’s a goalkeeper, then all the others.

 9. Like we have fantasy football leagues, other countries have fantasy soccer leagues.

-(I don’t actually know if this is true, but I’m too lazy to Google it.)
+(I don’t actually know if this is true; I’m just assuming it is.)